Is learning a new language difficult and boring for you?

 It tells the users where they are, what to do next, and how long it will take to reach the next milestone.

-There is no cluttered stuff in Lingopie.
+Lingopie is not cluttered.
 Rather, it builds on what a user already knows through flashcards.

 The organized design makes it easier for users to find exercises by eliminating tedious typing.

 The UX (user experience) and UI (user interface) are appealing.
-Also, the modern, creative, and minimal layout gives an engaging and knockout involvement.
+The modern, creative, and minimal layout makes for an engaging and knockout experience.

 5. You can learn dialects and varieties